Year 6 SATs Revision Planning Sorted – A Three-Phase Template For SATs Preparation Based On Findings From 100,0000 Pupils and 3,000 Schools

 Whether it be simple steps such as “Making reasoning and problem solving lessons incorporate even more elements that pupils must use and then apply”, or something longer term like including “more work on resilience to take on the more challenging reasoning questions”, a lot of teachers said that they wanted to start preparing earlier in the year one way or another.

 The survey showed us a range of responses, with some teachers saying they wished they had begun SATs preparation earlier in Year 6.
-However, many other stating that when given the chance again, this year they would work to address basic maths skills, particularly arithmetic skills for SATs, in Year 5 or even earlier.
+However, many other stated that when given the chance again, this year they would work to address basic maths skills, particularly arithmetic skills for SATs, in Year 5 or even earlier.

-Even with an effective and well thought out approach to teaching maths Years 3-5, the reality is that some Year 6 pupils will still benefit from a bespoke KS2 maths intervention programmes or series of maths booster lessons early in Year 6 and all will benefit from specific SATs preparation, especially those pupils at risk of not making expected progress.
+Even with an effective and well thought out approach to teaching maths Years 3-5, the reality is that some Year 6 pupils will still benefit from a bespoke KS2 maths intervention programme or series of maths booster lessons early in Year 6 and all will benefit from specific SATs preparation, especially those pupils at risk of not making expected progress.

 So, does that mean diving straight into SATs-specific preparations and talking to Year 6 pupils about their impending exams right from the start of the autumn term?